 What Is My FIRE Number?
 How to Calculate Early Retirement

-FIRE stands for Financial Independence, Retire Early.
-The concept is simple: save aggressively, invest wisely, and build a portfolio large enough that you can live off the investment returns without needing a paycheck.
-The number you need to reach is your "FIRE number," and the math behind it is surprisingly straightforward.
+FIRE (Financial Independence, Retire Early) boils down to one idea: save and invest enough that your portfolio can fund your life forever.
+No job required.
+The investment returns without needing a paycheck.
+The number you need to reach is your "FIRE number," and the math behind it's surprisingly straightforward.

 Calculate Your FIRE Number